-Surpassed \$500 billion total revenue for the first time in our company's history, an increase of approximately 3%

-Sam's Club comp sales growth excluding fuel, of 2.0%, and including fuel sales, Sam's Club comp sales grew 3.0% 2.1% Walmart U.S. comp sales growth, our highest growth since 2009

-\$14.4 billion returned to shareholders through dividends and share repurchases; announced dividend increase for the 45th consecutive year
+Surpassed \$500 billion total revenue for the first time in our company's history, an increase of approximately 3% growth, our highest growth since 2009 Walmart U.S. eCommerce sales of \$11.5 billion, an increase of 44% \$14.4 billion returned to shareholders through dividends and share repurchases; announced dividend increase for the 45th consecutive year EPS of \$3.28 and adjusted EPS of \$4.42 , with adjusted EPS exceeding our initial full-year guidance

-Walmart U.S. eCommerce sales of \$11.5 billion, an increase of 44%

-EPS of \$3.28 and adjusted EPS of \$4.42, with adjusted EPS exceeding our initial full-year guidance

 Comparable sales for the 52-week period ended January 26, 2018, compared to the 52-week period ended January 27, 2017.
 For more information regarding our fiscal 2018 financial performance, see our Annual Report on Form 10-K for fiscal 2018 filed with the SEC on March 30, 2018.
 Certain financial measures discussed above are non-GAAP measures under the SEC's rules.
-See Annex A for more information about how we calculate these financial measures, why those financial measures provide important information, and, where required, reconcilitations to the most directly comparable financial measures calculated in accordance with GAAP.
+See Annex A for more information about how we calculate these financial measures, why those financial measures provide important information, and, where required, reconciliations to the most directly comparable financial measures calculated in accordance with GAAP.